hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/5-testing.md

+---
+title: "Testing"
+metaTitle: 'Testing the where clause | Hasura DDN Data Connector Tutorial'
+metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
+---

 Now let's remove our old snapshots and re-run the test suite.

 We can see that predicate tests are passing, but some other test cases are not.
 That's okay - we'll keep iterating over